msnehagup/biztalk-docs/biztalk/core/managing-biztalk-server-security.md

   > [!NOTE]
   >  If you want to allow a user who is a member of the BizTalk Server Operators group to monitor remote BizTalk servers, this user must also be a member of the local Administrators group on the remote computers.

-- **BizTalk Server Read Only Users group**.
-A new BizTalk role that has been introduced **starting with BizTalk Server 2020**, that allows members to view Artifacts, service state, message flow and tracking information.
-This group does not have privileges to perform any type of administrative operations.
+- **BizTalk Server Read Only Users group**. **Applicable starting BizTalk Server 2020**, members in group can view Artifacts, service state, message flow and tracking information.
+Members do not have privileges to perform any administrative operations.

-   Below is the list of Operations a member of Read Only User Group can perform:
+   Members of the BizTalk Server Read Only Users group can do the following:

+  -	View user artifact information

-  -	View all the User artifact information and Platform artifact such as Receive Port, Receive Location, Send Port, Orchestration, Maps, Policies, Pipelines, Host, Host Instances, Adapters etc.
+  - View platform artifact such as Receive Port, Receive Location, Send Port, Orchestration, Maps, Policies, Pipelines, Host, Host Instances and Adapters

   - View Message Flow and Message events.
-It cannot view Message Context and Message content.
+Cannot view Message Context and Message content.

   - View general service instances details and error information.